johnstile/jobinterface/README.md

-## Clinet side application to work with jobs and configs
+## Browser application to view, stop, and start test scripts on the server.

 ### Purpose:
   Web interface to a job controller daemon.